VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/OrganizationType.md

 # OrganizationType ==~object~==

-The `OrganizationType` contains various fields providing information about the organization.
+This type contains various fields providing information about the organization.

 ## Fields